Debajyati/Bookpository/README.md

 # Bookpository
 A bundle of books in pdf format that may be helpful for CSE/IT students

-If anyone find any book useful he should purchase that book.
+If anyone finds any book useful he should purchase that book.